AWOU/Interactive-Brokers-API-Examples/README.md

 This repository is for demonstrating how to use the Interactive Brokers API.
-When getting started with the API, there are not a whole lot of models or examples online that show you how to get the api setup in the beginning and that is why I created this project.
-It covers the basics of how to use the API and where to go from here if you would like to continue learning about the more advanced parts of it.
+When getting started with the API, there are not a whole lot of models or examples online that show you how to get the api setup in the beginning and that is why I created this repository.

 ## Before You Get Started:

 * Make sure to install the Interactive Brokers API at http://interactivebrokers.github.io/
     * Make sure read the instructions for installing it as a package in the file contents because it is not as simple as a pip install

-NOTE: This code is using the official Interactive Brokers API (version 9.73) with their python implementation and may differ from their other languages or third party packages.
+NOTE: This code is using the official Interactive Brokers API (version 9.73) for python.

 ## How to use the API: